-One of the most important things in trading is picking the right pair.
+One of the most important things in trading is picking the right currency pair, combined with the right trading strategy.
 Choosing correctly has the potential to make a huge profit, while choosing the wrong pair will lose money.
 This is one of the similarities that the forex market shares with the stocks market- except rather than trading individual stocks we’re trading currency pairs.

 When you trade it is important to make your money work for you, As Kevin O’Leary says:

 There are three main things to consider when choosing your pair in the Forex market.